 Salijoughian says the companies in the 90th percentile traded, on average, at an 8.6x NTM revenue multiple at IPO.
 Post-IPO, some companies were trading at an eye-watering ~17x NTM multiple.

 “Each of these companies is worth at least $10B today and combined represent over $250 billion in market value,” he says.

 “Conversely, the companies in the bottom 40th percentile on both dimensions traded on average at only 3.4x NTM revenue at IPO.

 “Few of these companies are worth more than $3B today, and many have been acquired for modest amounts.”

 Pro-tip: Have you got a SaaS company, and you’re wondering how your sales efficiency stacks up?
 Check out this sales efficiency calculator to see if you’re on track.

 All signs point to a strong growth year for SaaS

 The markets are bullish for SaaS companies right now, and investor confidence is rising.
 Tides are turning on what investors are looking for; they know tools like DevOps are starting to cement their place in the future of global growth.
-So, that’s where the money is going, investing in stocks of SaaS companies that promise a steady but scalable growth.
+So, that’s where their money is going, investing in stocks of SaaS companies that promise a steady but scalable growth.

 At GetLatka, we predict (at a minimum) for GitLab and Snowflake to IPO this year (if they’re not acquired earlier), and other companies like DataStax and even Instacart could try and do the same in 2020.